 • Strained relationships between stakeholders

-• Meeting an accelerated timeline driven by business case requirements
+• Meeting an accelerated timeline driven by commercial bid requirements.

 Designing to improve lives of the older adults and the vulnerable

-Briteyellow were keen to move quickly to meet commercial bid deadlines.
-Together we drafted a project plan including, contractual milestone deliverables, design activities, allocated budgets and signed agreements that would help us all to focus and move quickly.
+Briteyellow were keen to move fast.
+Together we drafted a project plan covering contractual milestone deliverables, design activities, allocated budgets, and signed agreements, giving both RCA & Briteyellow teams the clarity to move quickly without losing sight of what we were trying to achieve.
 To succeed, we needed to gain momentum fast in the first four weeks.

 Assembling Team Roles

-With external design support on board, we were now under tight deadlines!
-By prioritizing rapid execution, effective communication, and collaboration, our approach included both face-to-face and online interactions, alongside scheduled design and user research workshops.
-I advocated and implemented weekly catch-ups across all three teams and continuous dialogue via Zoom or email to ensure progress.
+With time used to get external support signed and on board, we were now under tighter deadlines!
+To help, our approach included both face-to-face and online interactions, alongside prescheduled design and user research workshops.
+I implemented weekly catch-ups across all three teams and continuous dialogue to ensure progress.

 Project Plan

-As a wider multi-company team, we started the design process by planning an on-site user workshop.
 I took the approach of coaching the Briteyellow team, shifting their mindsets from, tech first to human first.
-For each full day workshop we, recruited 6-12 older adults, defined 3–4 user observation activities with prototypes and grouped our questions.
-A key focus of mine was to ensure unbiased questioning, rephrasing binary yes/no questions into "why," "how," or "tell me..." prompts to help us explore the problem space.
+A key focus of mine was to ensure unbiased questioning for each of the 4 workshops.
+Rephrasing binary yes/no questions into "why," "how," or "tell me..." prompts to help us explore the problem space.

 Key Questions Included: